Q: What is 5G?

 5G is a unified platform that is more capable than 4G

-5G will also get the most out of every bit of spectrum across a wide array of available spectrum regulatory paradigms and bands — from low bands below 1 GHz, to mid bands from 1 GHz to 6 GHz, to high bands known as millimeter-wave.
+5G will also get the most out of every bit of spectrum across a wide array of available spectrum regulatory paradigms and bands — from low bands below 1 GHz to mid bands from 1 GHz to 6 GHz, to high bands known as millimetre-wave.

 5G is faster than 4G

 5G will be significantly faster than 4G, delivering up to 20 Gigabits-per-second peak data rates and 100+ Megabits-per-second average data rates.

 5G will support a 100x increase in traffic capacity and network efficiency1.